DanielTian97/agentic_rag_predictions/README.md

 ## ♻️ Reproduction workflow

 The commands below reproduce the main prediction pipeline used in the paper.
-They assume that the Search-R1 or R1-Searcher trajectory and retrieval CSVs have already been generated.

 ### 1. Run intermediate-answer probing